madpsy/xpa125b_controller/README.md

 # Serial Example

 As mentioned previously you can run the controller without any network connectivity at all.
 In fact you can still interface with rigctl without network access by using the serial interface.
+Simply plug the controller into a USB port on the system you wish to run the scripts on.

 Example scripts written in Bash showing how this may be achieved can be found in the `examples/serial` directory.
 In the configuration you may leave everything default (blank) and only change the default mode to serial (`mode = "serial"`).
 This isn't strictly neccessary as the script sets this when it starts just to be sure.
 Because we haven't configured the WiFi credentials there won't be any network access.